Octomore, the ultimate peat whisky

 Octomore 15.3 2024.09 1st fill bourbon (69%) + 1st fill Oloroso sherry hogsheads (31%) 307.2 5 years 61.3%

-The 15.1 Edition was matured in a combination of 721 TP3T first-fill bourbon barrels and 281 TP3T Richards bourbon casks.
+The 15.1 edition is first feel bourbon Barrel 72% and Richard bourbon cask It was aged with a blend of 281 TP3T.
 At 108.2 PPM, it is on the lower side by Octomore standards but remains powerful.
-Praised for being surprisingly easy to drink despite its 59.11 TP3T ABV, it is considered the most immediate and attractive release in the .1 series in recent years.
+Despite having an ABV of 59.11 TP3T, it is praised for being surprisingly easy to drink and is considered the most immediate and attractive release in the .1 series in recent years.

-The 15.2 Edition marks the first attempt at a Cognac cask finish in the Octomore .2 series.
-After aging in second-fill wine 42% and second-fill bourbon 58%, it was re-casked in first-fill Cognac in 2023, featuring tropical fruit notes followed by Cognac grape jam and lavender A subtle hint lingers.
+The 15.2 Edition is the first Cognac in the Octomore .2 series. cask I attempted a finish.
+Second fill wine 42% and second fill bourbon After aging in 58%, it was re-cast into a 2023 First Fill Cognac.
+Leading with tropical fruit notes, it features Cognac's grape jam and lavender A subtle hint lingers.
 There is a slight tannin and bitterness, but the sweetness of the cognac provides a unique balance.

-The 15.3 Edition is regarded as a highlight and historic release of the 15 Series, recording the second-highest fitting level in history at 307.2 PPM, following the Octomore 8.3 (309 PPM).
-It was aged using a blend of First Fill Bourbon 69% and Fernando de Castilla First Fill Oloroso 31%.
-Remarkably, despite the 307 PPM, it features a smooth smoky character along with rich notes of vanilla cupcake, blackberry, and Christmas cake spice.
+The 15.3 Edition is regarded as the highlight of the 15 Series and a historic release, with Octomore 8.3 (309 PPM) PPMNext, the second highest in history fitting Recorded a level.
+First Field bourbon It was aged with a blend of 69% and Fernando de Castilla’s first-fill Oloroso 31%.
+What is remarkable is that, despite being 307 PPM, it features a smooth smoky character along with rich notes of vanilla cupcake, blackberry, and Christmas cake spice.
 It is a sophisticated masterpiece that unfolds with meaty, oily, and complex layers.

 16. Series